 Travel / Exploring the World

 Since my late teens, I developed a love for travel and made this one of my top life priorities — to explore and experience the many facets of our beautiful Earth.
-Instead of wasting money on things that most young adults do, which do not improve the quality of one’s life, but on the contrary reduce the quality of one’s life, I took action to make annual travel a reality in my life and enrich my life experience.
-To date, I have visited nearly 20 countries, most of these before I was 25 years old, which include France, Spain, Poland, Germany, Austria, Italy, Hungary, Czech Republic, Slovakia, Cyprus, Thailand, Mexico, Cuba, Costa Rica, Granada and Barbados, and many parts of Canada and the United States.
+Instead of wasting money on things that most young adults do, which do not improve the quality of one’s life, but on the contrary, reduce the quality of one’s life, I took action to make annual travel a reality in my life and enrich my life experience.
+To date, I have visited 20 countries, most of these before I was 25 years old, which include Spain, Italy, France, Monaco, Poland, Germany, Austria, Hungary, Czech Republic, Slovakia, Cyprus, Thailand, Mexico, Cuba, Costa Rica, Peru, Grenada and Barbados, and many parts of Canada and the United States.

-When my partner and I started co-creating consciously together, we envisioned a life where we would relocate to warm climates during our winter season.
-After we both left our formal jobs and began to work for ourselves, we began to spend increasing amounts of time each winter in different southern places, where our initial 4 weeks away has today turned to living abroad for 4 months at a time during the winter.
+When my partner and I started co-creating consciously together, we envisioned a life where we would relocate to warm climates during our northern winter season.
+After we both left our formal jobs and began to work for ourselves, we began to spend increasing amounts of time each winter in different southern climates.
+What started off as an initial few weeks away has resulted in living abroad for several months of each year.

 Finances and Time

-None of my priorities have ever been focused on having any kind of excessive financial wealth or specific amount of money, but simply to live modestly comfortably.
+None of my priorities have ever been focused on having any kind of excessive financial wealth or a specific amount of money, but simply to live modestly and comfortably.
 After leaving the workforce in 2009 and suburban life in 2010, I learned just how little it actually takes to live an amazing life.
-As my partner and I discovered the more we reduced our financial obligations, the more we increased the quality of our life.
-And as I have found, when we do what we love, live in alignment with our soul’s path, take smart action and work in some way that is of service to others, we are always supported to have what we need.
+As my partner and I discovered the more we reduced our financial obligations, the more we increased our quality of life.
+As I have discovered, when we do what we love and live in alignment with our soul’s path, take smart action and work in some way that is of service to others, we are always supported to have what we need.
 In this regard, the path of my conscious life creation has been such that no matter how little or how much I had, I was never in a state of deprivation or lack, and always had enough to continue to nurture my priorities.

-I have prioritized having and doing meaningful work that improves and benefits the lives of other people.
-After over 15 years, it has become clear to me early on that I am a teacher at heart and that this is part of my soul journey in this lifetime.
-Whether teaching in formal education classrooms or teaching via the world wide web, whether teaching teens or adults, teaching, in its various forms, is something I am passionate about, enjoy doing and am skilled at.
-Within this framework, I am most passionate about educating and empowering people to know how to think for themselves, be self-reliant in all areas of life, connect the dots between ideas to see the big picture(s) and expand their consciousness.
-I am not interested in imposing or forcing things onto others, proving myself or obsessive productivity.
-For me, seeing someone’s face light up after being offered a solution where they thought they were stuck, or spending a period of time in silence outdoors are some of the most productive things I can do.
+I have prioritized having and doing meaningful work that improves and benefits other people’s lives while allowing me to express my talents, expertise, and creativity.
+It became clear to me very early on in my career that I am a teacher at heart and that this is part of my soul journey in this lifetime.
+Today, over 20 years later, I have experienced teaching in its many forms, including teaching in traditional classrooms, online classrooms, through books and videos, and to ages that ranged from teens to elderly adults.
+Within this framework, I am most passionate about educating and empowering people to know how to think for themselves, be self-reliant in all areas of life, connect the dots between ideas to see the big picture(s), and expand their consciousness.
+I am not interested in imposing or forcing things onto others, proving myself, or obsessive productivity.
+For me, seeing someone’s face light up after being offered a solution where they thought they were stuck or spending a period of time in silence outdoors are some of the most productive things I can do.

 Ordinary People Can Create Extraordinary Lives

 I did not grow up in a financially wealthy family, nor did I get any handouts along my life path.
 My parents immigrated to Canada, the country I consider my main home, as did I. I had to learn a new language from the start and how to navigate life in a different country.
-I come from a small family, and we did not have anyone in our new country to support us, neither financially, nor emotionally.
+I come from a small family, and we did not have anyone in our new country to support us, neither financially nor emotionally.
 I went to regular schools and worked to pay for my own post-secondary education, walking away without any school debts.
 Although my life has been free of some of the more traumatic events people go through, I experienced my share of ups and downs.
-And today I know that I got and have what I have because I wanted it and I worked for it, but even more importantly because I aligned with it, and I am eternally grateful for being able to experience this earthly human life in the way that I am.
+Today, I know that I got and have what I do because I wanted it and I worked for it.
+But even more importantly, my life reflects what I came into alignment with and I am eternally grateful for being able to experience this earthly human life in the way that I am.